pinkpanthers/PasswordGuruAndroid/README.md

 # PasswordGuruAndroid
 Password Guru for Android

-Purpose to handle unlimited amount of already existing accounts passwords.
+Instead of remembering every password, the purpose is handle unlimited amount of already existing accounts for easy access when needed.
 * Capabilities *
 Asks for Service Provider (entity of which you hold an account with) Asks for username (username used when account was created)